Journal Exercise to Complete at the End of Retreat

 - Get Busy Making Some History With a Friend

-Entry Filed under: Boundaries, Main, Women's Retreat.
+Entry filed under: Boundaries, Main, Women's Retreat.
 Tags: Boundaries, Women's Retreat.

 1.